ChristyTropila/ModuleTwoProject/README.md

 4) Styling the app with HTML and CSS/Bootstrap

 # User Stories

--Child can login or create new registration
+* Child can login or create new registration
--Child can create a new recipe or reopen existing recipes -Child chooses from a list of foods
+* Child can create a new recipe or reopen existing recipes
+* Child chooses from a list of foods
--Child chooses from a list of tools
+* Child chooses from a list of tools
--Child chooses from list of instructions
+* Child chooses from list of instructions
--Child rendered back to a cute index page of recipe cards -Child can update, view, and delete recipes that they have created
+* Child rendered back to a cute index page of recipe cards
+* Child can update, view, and delete recipes that they have created

 # How To Play